• Skip to primary navigation

 • cook the rice or whatever you want to serve with your Lamb Curry in advance

-Additionally, you can make this lamb curry in advance and keep in the fridge for up to 4 days or in the freezer for up to one month.
+Additionally, you can make this lamb curry recipe ahead of time and keep in the fridge for up to 4 days or in the freezer for up to one month.

 Immediately transfer any leftovers to an airtight container and store in the fridge for up to 4 days or in the freezer for up to one month.